Skip to content

 Text-based formats extract as clean, editable files.
 PGS subtitles are bitmap images stored one frame per cue.
 You can pull them out as .sup files, but you’ll need OCR to read the text.

-We tested Subtitle Edit’s PGS-to-text OCR on 5 standard Blu-ray rips.
-Clean fonts hit near-total recognition on the first pass.
-Stylized or low-resolution fonts still need manual correction for a handful of symbols.
+Subtitle Edit’s PGS-to-text OCR works best with clean subtitle fonts.
+Stylized or low-resolution fonts still need manual correction for misread symbols.

 Working with anime?
 Our anime subtitles download guide has sources for missing or poorly-timed tracks.